Maajid Nawaz: Political commentary

-Nawaz has criticized what he terms as the regressive left which he describes as left-leaning people who—in his opinion—pander to Islamism, which he defines as a "global totalitarian theo-political project" with a "desire to impose any given interpretation of Islam over society as law".
-He has also used the term control left (which he argues is the left-wing equivalent to the alt-right) to describe groups or individuals who support "post factual behaviour, violence being seen as an option and prioritising group identity over individual rights" and "they want to control our lives, control what we think, control how we even feel."
+Nawaz has criticised what he terms as the regressive left, which he described in 2012 as left-leaning people who—in his opinion—pander to Islamism, which he defines as a "global totalitarian theo-political project" with a "desire to impose any given interpretation of Islam over society as law". in 2016 he used the term control left, which he has described as the left-wing equivalent to the alt-right, to refer groups or individuals who he says support "post factual behaviour, violence being seen as an option and prioritising group identity over individual rights" and "they want to control our lives, control what we think, control how we even feel."

-Nawaz has also been critical of multiculturalism and criticises what he describes as "failed" 1990s policies on multiculturalism in Britain and Europe.
+Nawaz has been critical of multiculturalism, and he criticises what he describes as the failed 1990s policies on multiculturalism in Britain and Europe.
 He has argued that multiculturalism has failed ethnic minorities by not promoting integration, inhibiting social mobility in employment and gender inequality in Muslim communities, and has encouraged bigotry of low expectations.
 Nawaz has instead argued in favour of what he terms omniculturalism and integration, stating that both are more culturally and economically beneficial to minority communities.